 There are plenty of little annoyances that get under my skin but generally speaking only a couple of things really, really bother me about living in France.
 Stores closing early is annoying, not the end of the world.
 Same goes for dog poop everywhere and stores being closed on Sundays.
 Not the hugest deal.

 But what’s at the top of the list for things that actually bother me?
-The severely lacking fitness scene.
+We’ll talk about that another time.
+But if we’re talking about things I miss, the severely lacking fitness scene in small-town France is one of them.
 For some this may sound silly, but for me being active is a huge part of my life.
-Coming from a place where the options were endless, not having an awesome gym and plenty of cool studios to sweat it out in has me gloomy if I think about it too long.
+Coming from a place where the options were endless back in NYC, well, not having an awesome gym and plenty of cool studios to sweat it out in has me gloomy if I think about it too long.
 CycleBar, PureBarre, Orange Theory, PLEASE COME TO FRANCE!

 What I miss about the American fitness scene: